kampana/migration-dashboard/README.md

 # Angular Migration Dashboard
-This tool is geenrates statistics on your current JS files, and understand how many injectables are left to migrate.
+This tool is generates statistics on your current JS files, and understand how many injectables are left to migrate.

 ## How does it work?